Mercedes A-Class AMG Line review

 The Mercedes A-Class AMG Line hatchback offers sporting looks, premium technology and a wide array of engine options

-The Mercedes-Benz A-Class has created a family of upmarket small models.
-There’s the basic hatchback, which has a trio of German rivals with the Volkswagen Golf, Audi A3 and BMW 1 Series.
-Then there’s a saloon version, a coupe-like CLA with either saloon or ‘Shooting Brake’ estate bodies and, while it may have a different name, the GLA SUV with its raised ride-height and rugged exterior styling is also based on the same mechanicals.
+The Mercedes A-Class has created a family of upmarket small models.
+There’s the standard hatchback, which has a trio of German rivals with the Volkswagen Golf, Audi A3 and BMW 1 Series.
+Then there’s the coupe-like Mercedes CLA with either saloon or ‘Shooting Brake’ estate bodies and, while it may have a different name, the Mercedes GLA SUV with its raised ride-height and rugged exterior styling is also based on the same mechanicals.

 It's Mercedes’ way of stealing as many possible slices of the popular small, premium car market.
-Here, we’re going to concentrate on the AMG Line hatchback, which is similar to Audi's S line and BMW's M Sport trims, and proves very popular with UK buyers.
+Here, we’re going to concentrate on the Mercedes A-Class AMG Line hatchback, which is similar to the Audi A3 S line and BMW 1 Series M Sport trims, and proves very popular with UK buyers.
 You’ll have no doubt seen many A-Class models with sporty bodykits, as the smallest Mercedes was among the best-selling cars in the UK in 2021.

-The A-Class AMG Line hatchback aims to add a little bit of the glamour from Mercedes’ flagship AMG performance models to a range with more sedate engines and lower running costs.
-An enthusiast isn’t going to mistake the humble A180 for the high-performance AMG A 35 and AMG A 45, but there’s no doubt that the AMG Line body styling gives it a more distinctive and sporting look than the SE trim.
+The A-Class AMG Line hatchback aims to add a little bit of the glamour from the Mercedes A-Class AMG performance models to a range with more sedate engines and lower running costs.
+An enthusiast isn’t going to mistake the humble A 180 for the high-performance AMG A 35 and AMG A 45, but there’s no doubt that the AMG Line body styling gives it a more distinctive and sporting look than SE and Sport versions.

 The package includes bigger, deeper bumpers at the front and rear with chrome trims, AMG side sill panels and visible exhaust tailpipes.
 The diamond-pattern radiator grille has a single louvre to look sportier while 18-inch twin-spoke alloy wheels give a more premium look.